Back from the Big…

 Nora and Katie came by to work on Sunday’s Big Event and the girls had a tea party.

-Nora and Kaitlin are having a joint birthday party at the beach and it was set for Saturday, so I got my ticket for Mexico to leave on Sunday, and then the party had to get changed to Sunday so I won’t be able to make it, but I did get to be with Kaitlin for her birthday dinner!
+Nora and Rome are having a joint birthday party at the beach and it was set for Saturday, so I got my ticket for Mexico to leave on Sunday, and then the party had to get changed to Sunday so I won’t be able to make it, but I did get to be with Rome for her birthday dinner!

 Marija was hosting a wedding shower for Melinda and she asked me to come for moral support.
 It was all just Lovely and now I’m waiting for Melissa’s photos so you can see the happy future bride.